Photo by: Rawpixel

 I’m all about cutting down on cost and automating.
 Automation is freedom, baby!
 Setting up a CRM system that automates and integrates with your recordkeeping software (which is already integrated with your business bank account) helps keep everything streamlined.
 See, the moment your CRM system, your recordkeeping system, and your business bank account begin to talk to each other, you do away with countless potential human errors and hours spent manually inputting data.

-Using a CRM system like Honeybook (pro rec: my absolute favorite!), you can easily convert a potential client into a booked client by sending a proposal, an invoice, and a payment schedule.
+Using a CRM system like Honeybook (pro rec: my absolute favorite!), you can easily convert a potential client into a booked client by sending a proposal using proposal software, online invoices, and a payment using an online payment software.
 After that, your payment will come straight into your business account, letting your Honeybook invoice know it’s been paid and integrating seamlessly with Quickbooks to keep your financials in sync.
 That means your financial reports in Quickbooks will align perfectly with your bank account and CRM pipeline.
 See how everything is streamlined and automated?

 4. Cash flow budgeting will save your life (and business)

 You may think you’re all set, but if you want to make sure you can continue growing a profitable business sustainably (meaning that you’re prepared for unpredictable ups and downs and inevitable slow seasons), you need a business budget to track your revenue, expenses, and financial goals.
 After setting up all your financial systems above, you will now be able to clearly see what all your revenue and expenses are.
 Knowing that, you can then predict what your month will look like, explore what expenses you could cut back on, think about how many more clients/ packages you could pursue, and start to set realistic financial goals and make strategic decisions that are backed up by numbers rather than emotions.